Congratulations To The Golden Globes On Discovering Women Directors — So, What’s Next?

 The Golden Globes 2021 nominations are in, and there’s some good news.
 This year, three women received nominations in the prestigious Best Director category, breaking a five year streak of male-dominated nods: Regina King for One Night in Miami, Emerald Fennell for Promising Young Woman and Chloé Zhao for Nomadland.
 Rounding out the five-person list is Aaron Sorkin for The Trial of The Chicago 7, and David Fincher for Mank.

-This year’s nominations mark a huge step forward for the Hollywood Foreign Press Association, the 93-person-organization that votes for these nominees, but only after years of being called out for the lack of representation.
+This year’s nominations mark a huge step forward for the Hollywood Foreign Press Association, the 90-ish person-organization that votes for these nominees, but only after years of being called out for the lack of representation.
 Prior to February 3, 2021, only 5 women directors had ever been nominated: Barbra Streisand (still the only woman to ever win, for Yentl in 1984), Jane Campion, Kathryn Bigelow, Sofia Coppola and Ava DuVernay.
 (Bigelow and Streisand were both nominated twice.)
 In 2018, Natalie Portman famously called out the lack of gender diversity when she presented the award, declaring: “And here are the all male nominees.”

 Advertisement